Why You'll Love This Place

-Through the central archway leading off the lobby, guests encounter the opulent Grand Staircase and Loggia, which still retain an early 1900s elegance.
-Three flights of gently ascending travertine marble steps lead up to the Loggia, an airy arcade that overlooks the staircase and has a decorative barrel-vaulted ceiling.
+Through the central archway leading off the lobby, guests encounter the impressive Grand Staircase and Loggia, which still retain an early 1900s opulence.
+Two flights of gently ascending travertine marble steps lead up to the Loggia, an airy arcade that overlooks the staircase and has a decorative barrel-vaulted ceiling.
 The glass cases that line its walls display an array of distinctive Asian ceramics, and remind us that this is indeed a museum.
 Some couples have married on the stairs, which look amazing when decorated with candles and flowers; with this setup, wedding attendees observe the ceremony from the Loggia above, as if gazing upon royalty.
-Once the service concludes, cocktails, passed champagne and hors d’oeuvres are served in the Loggia, where tall tables, candles and special linens personalize the space.
+Once the service concludes, cocktails, passed champagne, and hors d’oeuvres are served in the Loggia, where tall tables, candles, and special linens personalize the space.
 During this time, your guests can explore the art galleries situated on either side of the Hall, where a world-class collection of works from China, Japan and Korea awaits.

-For an elegant sit-down dinner and dancing, the adjacent Samsung Hall is equally classy.
+The adjacent Samsung Hall is equally elegant for a sit-down dinner and dancing.
 Vast and square-shaped, it continues the visual theme of columns and plenty of marble, but also boasts enormous windows crisscrossed with intricate metalwork.
 A huge bronze chandelier illuminates the festivities from high above.
-When you add linen-clad tables, mood lighting and the dulcet sounds of a string quartet, the hall feels positively palatial.
+When you add linen-clad tables, mood lighting, and the dulcet sounds of a string quartet, the hall feels positively palatial.

 Before the festivities begin, brides who want a secluded spot in which to get ready or relax can utilize the lovely Peterson Room on the first floor.
-A lavish private room, it has Oriental rugs and Asian-inspired décor that’s very Zen.
+It’s a lavish private room with Asian-inspired décor that’s very Zen.

 There are many advantages to planning an event at the Asian Art Museum, but the main one is this: No matter where you hold your celebration, you’re surrounded by beauty.
 The building has so much style and history (not to mention its world-renowned art collection) that you don’t have to add much to make your celebration dazzling.